dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-I did a lot more of the numbers and letters I have no clue how to do r s and g so I skipped them and have worked on random characters.
-I also have found a way to make my code more effecient when calling functions for different sym modes but that needs further work to be implemented.
+I have made a lot more characters.
+I also rewrote the code for the symmetry to be more efficient.
+This is also the first step to fixing the interaction which is only showing half of each letter due to different letters having different numbers of points.